knpuniversity/symfony4/knpu/ep5-forms/dynamic-choice-type.md

-# Dynamic Choice Type
+# Form Events & Dynamic ChoiceType choices

-Coming soon...
+Let's focus on the edit form first - It'll be a little bit easier to get working.
+Go to `/admin/article` and click to edit one of the existing articles.
+So, based on the `location`, we need to make this `specificLocationName` field have different options.

+## Determining the specificLocationName Choices

-All right, let's focus on the edit, the edit form first.
-It's going to be a little bit easier to get set up, so go to the `/admin/article` and click to edit one of the existing articles.
-All right, so based on the location we need to make this specific location, have different values.
-To start with that I'm going to go into my `ArticleFormType` and at the bottom of this I'm going to paste and a new function I wrote called get `private function` called `getLocationNamedChoices()`.
-You can copy this function from the code black on this page, but it's fairly simple.
-We can pass this law, the `$location` string which will be one of our solar system star or interstellar space.
-It creates and it will basically returned the choices that we want for that.
+Open `ArticleFormType` and go to the bottom.
+I'm going to paste in a function I wrote called `getLocationNameChoices()`.
+You can copy this function from the code black on this page.
+But, it's fairly simple: We can pass this the `$location` string, which will be one of `solar_system`, `star` or `interstellar_space`, and it returns the choices for the `specificLocationName` field.
+If we choose "solar system", it returns planets.
+If we choose "star", it returns some popular stars.
+And if we choose "Interstellar space", it returns `null`, because we actually don't want the drop down to be display at *all* in that case.
-So if we choose solar system, it will be one of the planets.
-Would you start?
-But one of the stars and if we choose interstellar interstellar space, there will be `null`, because we actually don't want that drop down to be shown in that case.
-Now notice I'm using a re combine.
-That's because in this case, I actually wanted to display value to be also be the same value that's set on the form on my motto class, so that's equivalent to just saying `'Mercury' => 'Mercury'`.
-I'm just saving myself some duplication in this case by using `array_combine()`,

-so this is not the first step here is not so dissimilar from something we did earlier.
-When I first want to do is when this page originally loads, forget about Ajax.
-If we already have the solar system selected, I'll actually update this right now that I want on page load, this specific location name field to already to have the planet list, so basically we can use the underlying article data that's passed to us to figure this out.
-I'm going to add a little of inland documentation here just to tell my editor that this will be an `Article` object or `null`, so then when we're editing an `Article`, `$location` is going to be if there's an article is going to be an `$article->getLocation()`.
-Otherwise, this is a new form and we'll just say that initially it's going to be `null` now, just like we did before.
-I'm going to take this specific location name, remove that, and we're going to surround it in an if statement, so say `if ($location)` has passed and only if locations fast, we're going to add that field.
-So I'll say `$builder->add()` and `choices`.
-We'll say `$this->getLocationNamedChoices()` and we'll pass it `$location`.
-So again, we're not thinking about
+Oh, and I'm using `array_combine()` just because I want the display values and the values set back on my entity to be the same.
+This is equivalent to saying `'Mercury' => 'Mercury'`, but saves me a bunch of duplication.

+## Dynamically Changing the Options

+The first step to get this working is not *so* different from something we did earlier.
+To start, *forget* about trying to use fancy JavaScript to instantly reload the `specificLocationName` drop-down when we select a new location.
+Yes, we *are* going to do that - but not yet.

+Hit "Update" the save the location to "The Solar System".
+The first goal is this: when the form loads, because the `location` field is already set, the `specificLocationName` should show me the planet list.
+In other words, we should be able to use the underlying `Article` data inside the form to figure out which `choices` to use.

+I'll add some inline documentation just to tell my editor that this is an `Article` object or `null`.
+Then, `$location = `, if `$article` is an object, then `$article->getLocation()`, otherwise, `null`.

+Down below, copy the entire `specificLocationName` field and remove it.
+Then *only* `if ($location)` is set, add that field.
+For `choices`, use `$this->getLocationNamedChoices()` and pass that `$location`.

+Cool!
+Again, no, if we change the `location` field, it will *not* magically update the `specificLocationName` field dynamically... not yet, at least.

-nothing about anything about Ajax or dynamically.
-When I changed this field, it's going to automatically load this on page load.
-I'm simply saying when I originally loved this form, if solar system is already selected in the database, then I want this to load correctly, so if there's already a `$location` set on our `Article` entity, then let's add these specific location field name and let's get the correct choices.
+With this code, we're saying: when we originally load this form, if there is already a `$location` set on our `Article` entity, then let's add the `specificLocationName` field with the correct choices.
+If there is *no* location, let's not even load that field at *all*, which means in `_form.html.twig`, we need to render this field conditionally:
-If there's not, let's not even load that field at all, which means in `_form.html.twig` template, we need to do something similar to what we did before, which is we need to say `{% if articleForm.specificLocationName is defined %}`, then we'll print the field.
-Otherwise we want.

-Alright,

-so if I refresh the page now the solar system is selected and yes we have our list of planets and I can totally save these.
-Yup.
-It's saved and saved as earth.
-I'm open to a second tab and go over to my new form and my new form notice does not have a specific location because of course the location isn't set yet, so this now sort of works.
-I can change things, but I kind of have to do it piece by piece.
-Like if I go to near a star and hit updates, it changes nearest star and now I can change this to this specific location name and save that, but I can't do it all at once.
-I have to do this full page reload, which is not not ideal.

-Heck, even if I get clever, let's be clever.
-Okay.
-Let's change this to the solar system and then let's inspect element on it.
-I'm going to go down and they selected Amir and how is beetlejuice?
-Let's change that to Earth, right?
-Because if you think about it, that should in theory work, I am now going to submit the solar system and I'm going to submit earth.
-Earth is a valid option for the solar system, so that should at least be a hacky way of giving this to be a being able to change both fields at the same time.
-So when we hit update it not work, it says this value is invalid.
-The reason is at the moment, this original, this form renders it's rendering with this dropdown of these stars when we submit, because the, uh, because near a star is still the selected location, it builds a form with the dropdown on the stars.
-And so when we try to submit earth as an option, it looks like an invalid option.
-What we need to be able to do is

-let me change this option from need a star to the solar system on submit.
-We need to be smart enough to realize that these solar system, that the location was changed to slower system in dynamically at that moment change the dropdown to me, the list of planets so that we can submit earth.
-Now we still need to handle JavaScript, but in.
-We'll do that in a second, but this is a first necessary step so that on a server level we are able to accept both fields dynamically and where we're going to do that is form advance and it is a little bit tricky.
-Let's do that next.
+`{% if articleForm.specificLocationName is defined %}`, then call `form_row()`.

+Let's try this!
+Refresh the page.
+The Solar System is selected and so.. sweet!
+There is our list of planets!
+And we can totally save this.
+Yep!
+It saved as Earth.
+Open a second tab and go to the new article form.
+No surprise: there is *no* `specificLocationName` field here because, of course, the location isn't set yet.

+Our system now... sort of works.
+We can change the data... but we need to do it little-by-little.
+We can go to "Near a Star", hit "Update" and *then* change the `specificLocationName` field and save that.
+But I can't do it all at once: I need to fully reload the page... which kinda sucks!

+## Can you Hack the Options to Work?

+Heck, we can't even be clever!
+Change location to "The Solar System".
+Then, inspect element on the next field and change the "Betelgeuse" option to "Earth".
+In theory, that should work, right?
+Earth *is* a valid option of `location` is set to `solar_system` and so this should *at least* be a hacky way to work with the system.

+Hit Update.
+Woh!
+It does *not* work!
+We get a validation error: This value is not valid.
+Why?

+Think about it: when we submit, Symfony *first* builds the form based on the `Article` data that's stored in the *database*.
+Because `location` is set to `star` in the database, it builds the `specificLocationName` field with the star options.
+When it sees `earth` being submitted for that field, it looks invalid!

+Our form needs to be even smarter: when we submit, the form needs to *realize* that the `location` field changed, and rebuild the `specificLocationName` choices bfore processing the data.
+Woh.

+We can do that by leveraging form events.